 Top Sights in San Marco

-The year 2021 marks 1600 years since the city’s founding.
+The year 2021 marked 1600 years since the city’s founding.
 History surrounds you from the moment you leave the train station behind and see the Grand Canal for the first time.
 To get the best sense of Venice, once you’ve settled in, follow the flow of people through the narrow winding streets to Piazza San Marco.
 Or start your explorations from the water by boarding vaporetto line 1 to take the full trip down to the Square.

 St. Mark’s Square